rse-ops/hpc-apps/README.md

 Copyright (c) 2017-2023, Lawrence Livermore National Security, LLC.
 Produced at the Lawrence Livermore National Laboratory.

-RADIUSS Docker is licensed under the MIT license [LICENSE](./LICENSE).
+This project is licensed under the MIT license [LICENSE](./LICENSE).

-Copyrights and patents in the RADIUSS Docker project are retained by contributors.
-No copyright assignment is required to contribute to RADIUSS Docker.
+Copyrights and patents in the project are retained by contributors.
+No copyright assignment is required to contribute to this project.

 This work was produced under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract